Our colleague Rachel shares simple activities to help children ages four and up to express emotions or use as coping strategies

-Draw the shape of a shield and each member of the family can take a section of this shield as their own – share it equally.
-You can either put strengths on the shield about a different member of the family – each choosing a different person to focus on – or you can each put strengths on about yourself.
+Draw the shape of a shield.
+Each member of the family can take a section of this shield as their own – share it equally.
+You can either put strengths on the shield about a different member of the family (each choosing a different person to focus on) or you can each put strengths on about yourself.
 Most find it easier to focus on each other.

-Use this as an opportunity to be creative – use pictures from magazines, colours, symbols, stickers, add words and drawings – for example, if someone likes baking draw a picture of a cake.
+Use this as an opportunity to be creative.
+Use pictures from magazines, colours, symbols, stickers, add words and drawings, e.g. if someone likes baking draw a picture of a cake.

 This activity is open to interpretation so it’s okay to do it with your own unique style.
-The one rule is that it must be positive, it’s a chance to reflect on what you have come to appreciate about each other.
+The one rule is that it must be positive; it’s a chance to reflect on what you appreciate about each other.